 Our teeth go through a lot on a daily basis, between coffee, energy drinks, sugary cereal, desserts, and other acidic foods or beverages.
 Most of the time, it’s not a shock when our Shelby Township, MI, dentists tell you that certain foods are worse than others but there are some that may still surprise you.

 Citrus fruits like lemons, lime, oranges, grapefruit, etc. are not exactly teeth-friendly.
 The citric acid wears down your enamel and can cause enamel erosion.
 Eventually you may develop yellow teeth due to discoloration and the now exposed dentin, the layer underneath your enamel.

 Unlike other topics on this list, citrus fruits have some significant health benefits so don’t cut them out entirely.
 They’re an amazing source of Vitamin C which plays a huge role in supporting your immune system, protecting against heart disease, and preventing diseases like scurvy.

 A lot of people love carbs, but your teeth aren’t exactly their biggest fan.
 When people think of foods that are bad for their teeth, they generally don’t think of bread or potatoes.
 However, they can be if they linger in your mouth too long and the same goes for a lot of starches.

-The problem arises when the starch gets in between teeth or stuck in the ridges on top of them.
+The problem arises when the starch gets in between your teeth or stuck in the ridges on top of them.
 If you don’t floss them out or brush/rinse them away, they’ll break down into sugar which feeds the dental plaque.
 Be sure to schedule a teeth cleaning with our dentists in addition to your at-home oral care so we can help remove leftover plaque and tartar.

 The popcorn husk (also called hull) is the thin covering around the kernel, and they tend to find their way between your teeth or between your gums and teeth.
 This can be removed by flossing, but you may not even realize it’s there.